isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 5.md

 #### Amazon Redshift
 ###### Amazon Redshift
 * A data warehousing service that you can use for big data analytics
+* Used to query and analyze data across a data warehouse

 ***
 #### AWS Database Migration Service